Frequently Asked Questions

 Are you paid to do this?

 This is an all-volunteer hobby.
-The most compensation we receive is hay and water for our horses, and an occasional diner in the field provided by the event organizers or the National Park Service.
-We occasionally receive a small "bounty" from public event organizers as a way to encourage participation, which we most often donate to the unit fund.
+The most compensation we receive is hay and water for our horses and an occasional diner in the field provided by the event organizers or the National Park Service.
+We occasionally receive a small "bounty" from public event organizers to encourage participation, which we most often donate to the unit fund.

 How often do you take part in reenactments?

-As a unit, we generally vote to support a dozen or so events each year that include battle reenactments, living histories, and campaign/tactical events.
-However there are numerous events throughout the U.S., many of which are held on historic locations.
+As a unit, we generally vote to support about half a dozen events each year, mostly battle reenactments and living histories.
+However, numerous events are held throughout the U.S., many in historic locations.
 Our members may attend any they please, as often as they desire, in company with other units or independently.

 How do I join your unit?